RishavSinha-2302/Certificate-Generator/README.md

   Instantly preview certificate changes before exporting.

 - 🎨 **Fully Customizable Layout**
-  Control text placement, font size, styles, and alignment.
+  Adjust how text appears—its position, size, style, and alignment.

 - 🧱 **Modern Frontend Stack**
   Built with performance and scalability in mind.